withanage/rosetta/README.md

-Open Journal Systems(OJS) plug-in for importing metadata and data objects into the long-term archiving system  Plug-in for exporting metadata and data objects into the long-term archiving system (ExLibris Rosetta)
+Open Journal Systems(OJS) plug-in for importing metadata and data objects into the long-term archiving system   (ExLibris Rosetta)

 ### Features